Ichwour/Customer-Spend-Progression-Analysis/README.md

 ---

-# Overall Business Conclusion
+## Overall Conclusion

-[INSERT FINAL CONCLUSION HERE]

-Example:
+This project analyzed customer spend progression using SQL window functions, customer-level purchase history, cumulative revenue tracking, and rolling behavioral baselines.

-The analysis shows that customer value progression cannot be understood only from the first purchase.
-Some customers start with moderate baskets but later become high-value through repeat purchases, higher basket value, or sudden spend uplift.
+The analysis shows that customer value is not always visible from the first purchase.
+Some customers start with low or moderate basket values but later generate much higher revenue.
+Several high-value customers crossed the €500 cumulative revenue threshold within the first few repeat purchases, while others showed sudden spend uplift after a longer low-value history.

-From a business perspective, these customers are important because they may be missed by simple first-order segmentation.
-Tracking cumulative revenue, purchase number, spend uplift, and basket progression can help the business identify customers suitable for CRM campaigns, loyalty incentives, premium recommendations, and retention actions.
+The strongest pattern across the analyses is that customer value often changes non-linearly.
+Customers may remain low-value for multiple purchases or purchase blocks, then suddenly generate a high-value basket or a high-value 3-purchase block.
+This makes simple first-purchase segmentation insufficient for detecting future high-value potential.

+At the same time, the results should be interpreted carefully.
+Some extreme uplift ratios are caused by very small previous baselines, and several block-level jumps are driven by one large basket rather than a stable long-term increase.
+For this reason, revenue, purchase frequency, basket size, and rolling baselines should be reviewed together.

 ---

-# Business Recommendations
+## Business Implications

-[INSERT 3–5 RECOMMENDATIONS HERE]

-Example:

-* Track customers whose later basket value grows significantly compared to their first purchase.
-* Create a CRM segment for customers approaching the high-value revenue threshold.
-* Monitor sudden spend uplift as a signal for premium product interest.
-* Use customer-level spend progression as an input for recommendation and loyalty campaigns.
-* Avoid judging long-term customer value only by the first purchase.
+Early repeat purchases are important signals for identifying customers with high-value potential.
+Customers who cross meaningful revenue thresholds within their first few purchases may be suitable for CRM follow-up, loyalty actions, or premium product recommendations.

+Sudden uplift events should be monitored separately from gradual customer growth.
+A customer who suddenly moves from small baskets to a large premium basket may require a different retention or recommendation strategy than a customer whose spend increases steadily over time.

+Customer segmentation should not rely only on first purchase value.
+A more useful approach is to combine cumulative revenue, purchase number, recent basket behavior, and rolling spend baselines to detect both early high-value customers and late-emerging premium-intent customers.

 ---